tlogan/ERST/README.md

 - in paper, note importance of renaming and extrusion in imp-imp rule
     - renaming to solve for conclusion under local assumption
     - extrusion to connect conclusion with other conclusions
+    - develop examples where renamed variables are everywhere to demonstrate importance of extrusion
 - in paper, note the importance of flipping between weakest and strongest interpretations
     - for a return type that depends on a parameter type; the P <: T ,  P < Q; Q; strongest of Q uses weakest of P e.g. T.
 - in paper, note farfetched conjecture that relational types is a more elegant foundation for math than dependent types.